Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Stratton-Jane Brook has 61 active public transport stops, all of which are bus stops.
-Six different routes service these stops, collectively providing 559 weekly passenger trips.
+Stratton - Jane Brook has 61 active public transport stops serving a mix of bus routes.
+These stops are covered by 6 individual routes, offering a total of 559 weekly passenger trips.
 Residents enjoy excellent transport accessibility, with an average distance of 190 meters to the nearest stop.

-The service frequency averages 79 trips per day across all routes, equating to approximately 9 weekly trips per individual stop.
+The service frequency across all routes is 79 trips per day, translating to about 9 weekly trips per stop.

 Frequently Asked Questions - Transport